 They finish their coffee, and Boudreaux looks around for a waiter.
 He snaps his fingers at the man, who glides towards them.

-“Sir?” he says, on arrival.
-Boudreaux favours him with a tight smile.
+“Sir?”
+Boudreaux favours the man with a tight smile.

 “The lady and I will be leaving shortly,” he says.
 The waiter nods an acknowledgement and, with a subtle gesture, passes a small slate bound in red leather to Boudreaux.
 A quick fingerprint scan, a soft chime; the waiter offers thanks, takes back the slate and once again retreats into the background.

 “I really feel we’ve connected tonight,” Boudreaux says.
 “Don’t you, my dear?”
-Cait is silent.
+Ceit is silent.
 Just smiles.
 Probably overwhelmed, poor thing.